Harry Skinner (ethnologist): Academia

 In 1918 Skinner was elected to the council of the Royal Anthropological Institute of Great Britain and Ireland.

 He was awarded the Percy Smith Medal (which he himself was instrumental in founding) in 1925, the Hector Memorial Medal in 1926, and the Andree Medal in 1936.

 He was a Fellow of the Royal Society of New Zealand in 1927.

 In 1938 he was awarded a Doctor of Science by the University of New Zealand.

-In the 1956 New Year Honours, Skinner was appointed a Commander of the Order of the British Empire (CBE), for services as director of Otago Museum and lecturer in anthropology at the University of Otago.
+In 1953, Skinner was awarded the Queen Elizabeth II Coronation Medal.
+In the 1956 New Year Honours, he was appointed a Commander of the Order of the British Empire (CBE), for services as director of Otago Museum and lecturer in anthropology at the University of Otago.

 In 1962, he was awarded a LittD by the University of Otago.

 The H.D.
 Skinner Annex of the Otago Museum, formerly the Dunedin North Post Office, was opened in August 2013, and named in honour of Skinner.
 During his time at the museum, Skinner was responsible for adding more than 65,000 objects to the humanities collections, including purchasing a piece of from one of Fletcher Christian's direct descendants.

 Skinner was one of 24,000 Anzac soldiers wounded at Gallipoli.
 In 2015, the Otago Museum opened the exhibition "Surviving Chunuk Bair: H. D. Skinner at Gallipoli using objects loaned by the Skinner family, including a sewing kit, medals, letters and photographs.